Using chatbots

 , then click Select from previously uploaded files in the upload pane.
 You can then select files and click Add to query to add them to the message scope.

-Your uploaded files are retained across visits to the same chatbot.
+Your comparison files are retained across visits to the same chatbot.
 Even if you clear your chat history, your uploaded files remain in the file panel.
-While these files aren’t visible to others, including the chatbot owner, you might want to delete them when finished referencing them or to make way for other files.
-To delete a file, click the delete icon
+While your files aren’t visible to others, including the chatbot publisher, you might want to delete them to make space for other comparison files.
+To delete a file, locate it in the knowledge base panel, then click the delete icon

-If you’re dissatisfied with the quality of a chatbot’s response, you can let the chatbot creator know.
-When a chatbot creator views feedback, they can see your user ID, the query, the response, and any details you choose to provide.
+If you’re dissatisfied with the quality of a chatbot response, you can let the chatbot publisher know.
+When a chatbot publisher views feedback, they can see your user ID, the query, the response, and any details you choose to provide.

 -